 Turkey is scrapping plans to purchase a large number of upgrade kits for its fleet of Lockheed Martin F-16C fighters from the USA, opting instead to source the modernisation work domestically.

-While Ankara plans to still move forward with the purchase of 40 new F-16V fighters from Lockheed, the Turkish government now says it will not go through with a foreign military sales deal to upgrade 79 of its legacy F-16s to the latest Block 70 standard.
+While Ankara plans to still move forward with the purchase of 40 new F-16V fighters from Lockheed, the Turkish government now says it will not go through with a Foreign Military Sales deal to upgrade 79 of its legacy F-16s to the latest Block 70 standard.

 Speaking at a parliamentary hearing on 26 November, defence minister Yasar Guler said Ankara has opted to contract with its own state-owned defence manufacturer to perform the F-16 upgrades.

-“Our Turkish Aerospace Industries facilities are capable of carrying out this modernisation on their own, so we deferred to them,” Guler says.
+“Our Turkish Aerospace Industries [TAI] facilities are capable of carrying out this modernisation on their own, so we deferred to them,” Guler says.

 It is unclear exactly what improvements TAI will undertake on its own.
 The Block 70 upgrades being purchased by the US Air Force include the new Northrop Grumman APG-83 Scalable Agile Beam Radar, a new mission computer, a modernised cockpit, improved networking capability, new electronic warfare capability, a communications suite upgrade and a new centre display unit.